astronomer/docs/astro/dag-factory.md

 ```

-## Step 2: Install DAG Facotry in your Airflow environment

-- this step is missing from GitHub

-## Step 3: Create a DAG using DAG Factory

-1. Create a YAML configuration file in your Airflow project.
-The following YAML file shows an example configuration file.
+## Step 2: Create a YAML file for your DAG

+1. In the `dags` directory of your Astro project, create new YAML file.
+For example, `my-dag.yaml`.
+2. Copy the contents of the following example configuration file.

 ```YAML
 example_dag1: